Updates from April, 2026 Toggle Comment Threads | Keyboard Shortcuts

 • Kate 09:52 on 2026-04-17 Permalink | Reply

-It’s the 50th anniversary of Robert Charlebois’ classic Je reviendrai à Montréal, so his son has recorded a new version with a video featuring historic views of the Canadiens in their glory years.
+It’s the 50th anniversary of Robert Charlebois’ classic Je reviendrai à Montréal, so his son has recorded a new version with a video featuring historic views of the Canadiens in their glory years, and new lyrics about playoff season.
 The video.

 • Kate 09:43 on 2026-04-17 Permalink | Reply